 At Reboot 2020, a full-day virtual conference, we chose Slack to power our attendee networking.
 The results were definitely positive.
 The day was filled with 😍 and fun GIFs.
 Nearly 50% of Reboot 2020 attendees posted a message on Slack and about 10% posted over 20 messages.
 Compared to the typical event app, the metrics are impressive.
 And there's another benefit to using Slack for virtual events... it's free!

 You can use Slack with cost-effective webinar tools like Zoom.
-(Stay tuned for how used Zoom in the next post in this series.)
+(See how we used Zoom to host our virtual event, the next post in this series.)
 Or you can use Slack on its own for an ongoing customer community, a use case that's so popular there's now even a list of the top 400 Slack communities.
 Even if you have a very large community or event with thousands of attendees, Slack doesn't charge unless you want to access more than the most recent 10,0000 messages.
 There's no limit on how many attendees or users you can add on Slack's free plan.

 In this post we share tips for how to set up a Slack workspace like we did for Reboot 2020.